 With painting, drawing, mixed-media and printmaking my subject matter has ranged widely, but increasingly it has dealt with spacial issues: concepts of direction, expansion, position, motion, axial turning, opening/closing or edges for example.
 Thus my "style" is usually non-objective or abstract, (but not always).
 My works are usually quietly evocative - even if brightly colored and even if they contain "subject matter”.
 I continue to use this quote from Ben Shan's The Shape of Content: "I believe that if it were left to artists to choose their own labels, most would choose none”.

 Born and raised in Phoenix, Arizona, Diane Divelbess is a painter and printmaker whose undergraduate work was done at Scripps College and her MFA at the Claremont Graduate School (now University) in Southern California.
+She did further work in Education at California State University Los Angeles and Fresno; and as a printmaker she studied with Nick DeMatties (intaglio viscosity printmaking) and Jack Duganne (silk screen).
 She was a member of the Art Faculty at Cal Poly University Pomona and chaired the Art Department for eight years.
 She is a past president and life member of the Los Angeles Printmaking Society.
 In California her work has been exhibited most recently at Beretich Gallery and on Whidbey Island at her studio and gallery in Langley.

 While living on Whidbey Island, WA she has been a member of the Island Arts Council and a participant in the annual Artists Open Studio Tours.
 She has also been for many years a member of the Island County Fair Association - including several years as President - and continues serving as Superintendent of the Fine Arts Exhibition.
 She is currently Chairperson of the City of Langley Arts Commission.